icecube/charon/Pythia/no_EW/README.md

 number of events you want to generate.

 --location
 location of the DM annihilation.
-Available: "Sun","Earth"
+Available: "Sun", "Earth" ,"GC"

 ------------------------------------------------
+Files are saved in ./location/ with name channel_mass_seed_location-#.dat where 0-nue
+1-nue_bar
+2-numu
+3-numu_bar
+4-nutau
+5-nutau_bar
+and the first column is energy is GeV.

-Files generated are in ./data with name channel_mass.dat with 10000000 events in form
+Generated tables are in ./data with name channel_mass.dat with 10000000 events in form
 |Enu|nu-e|nu-e-bar|nu-mu|nu-mu-bar|nu-tau|nu-tau-bar|

 Only fluxes at the production here.
-The flus is dN/dE per annihilation.
+The flux is dN/dE per annihilation.